 The Never Events policy and framework sets out the NHS’s policy on Never Events.
 It explains what they are and how staff providing and commissioning NHS-funded services should identify, investigate and manage the response to them.
 It is relevant to all NHS-funded care.

 Never Events are serious incidents that are entirely preventable because guidance or safety recommendations providing strong systemic protective barriers are available at a national level, and should have been implemented by all healthcare providers.

 The revised Never Events policy and framework and updated Never Events list was published in January 2018, to become active upon initiation of the update to the 2017–2019 NHS Standard Contract on 1 February 2018.

 The January 2018 revised Never Events policy and framework supersedes the previous version published by NHS England in March 2015.
-The March 2015 framework and Never Events list, as well as previous versions, can be viewed via NHS England.
+The March 2015 framework and Never Events list, as well as previous versions, can be viewed on the archived NHS Improvement site.